-Student Conduct, a part of the Division of Student Affairs Central Office at East Tennessee State University, strives to address issues related to student behavior in an appropriate manner.
+Student Conduct strives to address issues related to student behavior in an appropriate manner.
 We work to keep students informed with a clear understanding of the campus judicial system and student rights so that the process is as smooth, seamless, and as timely as possible.
 Our aim is to ensure that outcomes are fair, consistent, and always student-centered in a process which is educational rather than punitive.
 It is our hope that students feel supported before, during, and after each step of the process.

 Student Conduct Resources:

-A description of the judicial system and rules is contained in the Policies and Procedures section of the ETSU Undergraduate Catalog and ETSU Graduate Catalog.
-The university judicial system is coordinated by the Associate Dean of Students, Division of Student Affairs.
+Rules are printed annually in the Policies and Procedures section of that year's ETSU Undergraduate Catalog and ETSU Graduate Catalog.
+The university judicial system is coordinated by the Dean of Students.

 Sanction Completion Information: